-Figure 3.4 shows a simplified schematic of the steam system and components typical of a large turbine unit.
+Figure 25.4 shows a simplified schematic of the steam system and components typical of a large turbine unit.
 Safety valves protect the steam system components from over pressure.
-The pressure from the boilers drives the steam to the high pressure (HP) turbine.
-On route to the turbine the steam travels through several valves.
-Two of interest are the emergency stop valves and the governor valves.
+The pressure from the boilers drives the steam to the high-pressure (HP) turbine.
+On route to the turbine, the steam travels through several valves.
+Two, of interest, are the emergency stop valve and the governor valve.
 The governor valve varies the electrical output from no load to full load by controlling the quantity of steam flowing to the turbine.
 Before reaching the governor valve the steam passes through the emergency stop valve.
-The emergency
+The emergency stop valve quickly stops the steam flow to the turbine in the event of an emergency that could damage the turbine.